 Explore the Carriage Roads on foot or bike

-If you traveled with your bicycle, then biking the 45 miles of Carriage roads in Acadia national park is a must.
+If you travel with your bicycle, then biking the 45 miles of Carriage roads in Acadia national park is a must.
 They can be also enjoyed on foot from Eagle Lake and Jordan Pond, but not motorized vehicles are permitted in these roads.
 These roads were specifically built for hikers, bikers, horseback riders and carriages back in the early 20th century.
 Driving through the park you will occasionally drive under one of the many bridges that make up the roads.

 If you are powering through Acadia in one day as we did, you will want to drive through Northeast Harbor for a quick peek at how the rich people live.
 Apparently, there are more than a few rich and famous people with own summer properties here.